pulumi/pulumi-hugo/themes/default/content/blog/how-skai-migrated-to-aws-keyspaces-with-pulumi/index.md

 ## Why Amazon Keyspaces

-When looking for a solution, we were looking for a service that will mark the following checkboxes:
+When looking for a solution, we were looking for a service that would mark the following checkboxes:

 * Fully serverless to allow us focus on our business instead of server maintenance.
 * Scalability should be automatic and easy to perform.
 * High availability and multi-region built-in.
 * Cost effective pay-as-you-go and commitment-based model.
 * Extensive support and rich documentation.
-* Fully automatable using our main Infrastructure as Code framework Pulumi.
+* Fully automatable using Pulumi, our main Infrastructure as Code framework.

 ## Migration method